Connecting Stochastic Optimal Control and Reinforcement Learning: The SOC problem as RL formulation

+Further ideas behind the success of DQN algorithms \cite{Mnih2013} such as off-policy training with samples from a \textit{replay buffer} or the use of separate \textit{target networks} have been implemented to provide more stable and robust learning.
+The replay buffer consists of a finite set of trajectory transitions $(s_t, a_t, r_t, s_{t+1}, d)$ that are stored online or offline.
+When the replay buffer is full the oldest tuples are discarded.
+The transition records required in \eqref{eq: bellman loss} are randomly sampled from the replay buffer.
+The motivation for using target networks is to reduce the correlations between the action values $Q_\omega(s, a)$ and the corresponding targets $r + (1 -d) Q_\omega(s', \mu(s))$.
+A separate network is used for the targets, and its weights are updated slowly according to the original network.
+By forcing the target networks to update slowly, the stability of the algorithm is improved. \\

+Finally, the work of \cite{Fujimoto2018} addresses how to deal with a possible overestimation of the value function for continuous action space problems with ideas from Double Q-learning.
+They introduce the idea of clipped actions as a regularisation technique for deep value learning.
+The idea behind this is that similar actions should have similar action values.
+The algorithm developed is the latest developed algorithm in the DPG family and is called Twin Delayed Deep Deterministic policy gradient (TD3).

-In general the DPG family of algorithms combine the two core ideas from policy optimization and q-learning methods.
-On one hand, it is a type of policy gradient algorithm because it uses a parametric representation of a policy $\mu_\theta(s) \approx \mu^*(s)$ and it updates its parameters by following a gradient ascent method.
-On the other hand, the required gradient depends on the q-value function and therefore it needs to be approximated also by a parameterized function $q_\omega(s, a) \approx Q^*(s, a) $, as it is also done in other q-learning algorithms.
-Last, let us conclude by highlighting that the resulting DPG algorithms are model free, i.e. they do not require to know the model transition density, see \cite{Silver2014} and \cite{Lillicrap2019} for all details.
+In general, the DPG family of algorithms combines the two ideas of policy optimization and Q-learning methods.
+On the one hand it is a type of policy gradient algorithm because it uses a parametric representation of the policy and updates its parameters by a gradient ascent method.
+On the other hand the required gradient depends on the Q-value function that needs to be approximated.
+Last let us conclude by highlighting that the resulting DPG algorithms are model-free, i.e. they do not require knowing the model transition density (see \cite{Silver2014, Lillicrap2019} for further details).